Elara6331/salix/README.md

 #include("header.html")
 ```

+If the file name starts with a question mark, nonexistent files will be ignored.

 #### Using the `include` tag with extra arguments

 The `include` tag can accept extra local variables as arguments.
 Here's an example with a `title` variable: